Skip to main content

 The Speos Artemidos.

-Various restorations of monuments damaged in the Hyksos period or in earlier intermediate periods.
+Various restorations of monuments damaged in the Hyksos period or in earlier intermediate periods, recorded in her own inscriptions as evidence of her restorer role.

 The divine birth reliefs at Deir el-Bahri established her divine descent from Amun-Re.
 The Karnak obelisks honoured Amun directly.
 The Speos Artemidos inscription positioned her as a restorer of ma'at.